Ms. Kathleen McGrady

 Mr. Travis Pennell

 Travis Pennell currently serves as the Assistant Band Director for Springfield Local Schools.
-His responsibilities include conducting the Springfield HS Concert band as well as assisting with the SHS Blue Devil Marching Band and the SHS Symphonic Band as well as teaching General Music and Guitar method classes at SHS.
+His responsibilities include teaching 5th Grade Beginning Band, conducting the Springfield HS Concert Band, and assisting with the SHS Blue Devil Marching Band.
+In addition, he teaches courses in Popular Music and Guitar at SHS.
 A native of Bakersfield, California, Travis is a graduate of The Ohio State University, holding the degrees of Bachelor of Music Education and Bachelor of Music (Music Theory), magna cum laude.
 While at Ohio State, Mr. Pennell studied Horn with Charles Waddell and Bruce Henniss while performing and recording with some of the nation’s top ensembles including the Wind Symphony, the Symphonic Band, and the Symphony Orchestra.
 In addition to his concert playing, Mr. Pennell spent five years as a member in the famed Ohio State University Marching Band (TBDBITL).
 His performance experience has taken him across Ohio, the Midwest, the U.S., and internationally.

 From the beginning of his studies, his teaching was considered to be “representative of a master teacher” while showing “a keen sense of patience and compassion for all students.”
 Dr. Russel Mikkelson, Director of Bands at The Ohio State University, says, “his love for teaching, his passion for music, and his knowledge of the subject create a perfect blend of musician, teacher, and human being.”
-Mr. Pennell is currently is a member of the Ohio Music Education Association (OMEA), MENC: The National Association for Music Education, Kappa Kappa Psi National Band Honorary Fraternity, Technology Institute for Music Education (TI:ME), and The Delta Chi Fraternity.
-He currently serves OMEA as the District 1 Technology Chair & Webmaster and is a 2010 OMEA Leadership Academy Graduate.
+Mr. Pennell is currently is a member of the Ohio Music Education Association (OMEA), the National Association for Music Education (NAfME), Kappa Kappa Psi National Band Honorary Fraternity, Technology Institute for Music Education (TI:ME), and The Delta Chi Fraternity.
+He currently serves OMEA as the District 1 President-Elect, Technology Chair, & Webmaster and is a 2010 OMEA Leadership Academy Graduate.

 Ms. Jacquelyn Sartor